fideus-labs/ome-ngff-scientific-ai/README.md

 Cloud-ready chunked storage:
 - "The AI doesn't need to download terabytes - it can grab just the chunks it needs"

+Hierarchical structure:
 - "Like reading specific chapters of a book instead of the whole library"

-Hierarchical structure:
-- "Multiple resolution levels mean the AI can start with an overview, then zoom into details"
+Web-friendly, AI-tool-calling friendly interface:
+- "AI can request just the metadata it needs - dimensions, spacing, coordinate systems"
-- "Smart data access for smart systems"
+- "Then fetch only the specific data regions required for analysis"

-Question to audience:
-- "How many of you have datasets that are too large to process on a single machine?"
-- Acknowledge the pain point
+- "Works seamlessly whether your data is local or in the cloud"
+- "The same HTTP-based interface works everywhere - perfect for AI tool integration"

 Timing: 1 minute - keep pace brisk
 -->